OfficeDev/Microsoft-Teams-Samples/samples/msgext-ai-doc-compliance-checker/README.md

 ---
 page_type: sample
 description: This sample demonstrates integrating Azure Open AI into a Teams message extension to check a contract proposal's compliance with a policy checklist.
-It works with Teams Toolkit for Visual Studio Code and JavaScript and can be used in Microsoft Copilot for Microsoft 365.
+It works with Teams Toolkit for Visual Studio Code and JavaScript and can be used in Copilot for Microsoft 365.
 products:
 - office-teams
 - copilot-m365